A yearly observance encouraging heartfelt mail to brighten an elder’s day and ease isolation

 2020 - Jacob creates Letter to an Elder Day, launching the first event at a local care home

-Today - Letter to an Elder Day continues to grow, with recognition from USPS and Hallmark and over 10,000 annual participants
+Today - Letter to an Elder Day continues to grow, with recognition from USPS and Hallmark and thousands of annual participants

 How to Get Involved